Clennell Wickham: Biography

 Barbados in the 1920s and 1930s was that liberalism was not rooted there.
-Were there any Liberals with whom Adams could ally?
-Wickham had demolished that idea in a devastating piece published in the Barbados Herald of 25 July 1925.
+Were there any Liberals with whom Adams, at the time a stalwart supporter of the plantocracy Wickham opposed, could ally?
+Wickham demolished that idea in a devastating piece published in the Barbados Herald of 25 July 1925.

 When writing in January 1935, Wickham saw the need for mobilization of the workers as the basis for the democratic movement.
 A bill had been introduced every election campaign since August 1930 in the Assembly aimed at lowering the income qualification for a franchise but was thrown out by the Legislative Council.
 Not until an identical bill was introduced in the House in 1936 was it successfully moved and seconded by Chrissie Brathwaite; still, it failed: